inveniosoftware/docs-invenio-rdm/docs/quickstart/build_setup.md

 Building RDM application...
 Locking dependencies...
 Bootstrapping server...
-Building base docker image...
 Building applications docker image...
 Creating services...
 ```

-As a result, six images (December-Release, Nginx, Redis, PostgreSQL, RabbitMQ and Elasticsearch) have been built.
+As a result, six images (january-release, Nginx, Redis, PostgreSQL, RabbitMQ and Elasticsearch) have been built.

 ### Setup the DB, ES and others